niklaushirt/k8s_training/k8s_training/fs-collector_v1/public/coursecatalog/ICP00 LabSetup.md

 A Kubernetes-based container platform, IBM Cloud Private, can help you quickly move, modernize and automate workloads or build new cloud-native applications.
 Development and deployment takes place on your infrastructure, in your data center, or across multiple clouds, both public and private.

 If you're familiar with Kubernetes, you can explore the IBM Cloud Private environment on your own.
 It starts with a quick registration step and then you'll have access to 6 server instances hosting Kubernetes nodes, preconfigured with sample applications and services.

 The sections below are areas that you can explore and include sample applications.

 In this tutorial, you will explore the following key capabilities:

+1. Getting to know the Skytap interface
-    Hands-on experience with IBM Cloud Private in a representative production environment
+1. Access the IBM Cloud Private management console
+1. Modify registry permissions
+1. Deploy the Application
+1. Launch the Application
+1. Expose the Application
+1. Upgrade Helm Release
+1. Scale the Application
+1. Monitoring
+1. Logging
+1. Kubernetes Storage
+1. Authentication